Cyberbullying: Education Settings Responsibilities

 What does the Law say about Cyberbullying for Education Settings?

-In November 2014 the Department for Education updated and published new guidance to enable schools to prevent and tackle bullying.
+In July 2017 the Department for Education updated their guidance regarding prevent and tackle bullying.
 The content includes advice and information for Headteachers and staff about how they can support pupils but also how they can protect themselves and respond to online bullying directed at staff.
-There is also n information for parents and carers regarding how they can support their child if they are affected by online bullying.
+There is also information for parents and carers regarding how they can support their child if they are affected by online bullying.

-There are a number of statutory obligations on schools with regard to behaviour which establish clear responsibilities to respond to Online (Cyber) bullying.
+There are a number of statutory obligations on schools with regard to behaviour which establish clear responsibilities to respond to online bullying.
 In particular, section 89 of the Education and Inspections Act 2006:

 - states that every school must have measures to encourage good behaviour and prevent all forms of bullying amongst pupils.
 These measures should be part of the school's behaviour policy which must be communicated to all pupils, school staff and parents;

 - gives headteachers the ability to ensure that pupils behave when they are not on school premises or under the lawful control of school staff.